INTRODUCTION

 Male

 The mean age of young male group was 26.97 years.
 The mean lower slope angle was 72.54 degrees and ranged between 64.34 to 80.96 degrees.
 The mean upper slope angle was 52.87 degrees and ranged from 47.84 to 63.43 degrees.
 The mean length of lower slope was 26.79 mm and ranged between 19.46 mm and 33.28 mm.
 The mean age of the middle age group was 49.83 years.
 The mean lower slope angle of this group was 76.64 degrees, and the mean upper slope was 54.97 degrees.
 The mean length of lower slope was 24.64 mm.
 The lower slope angle measurements ranged from 69.4 to 83.1 degrees, the upper slope ranged from 43.4 to 63 degrees, and the lengths were 12.48 to 30.16 mm.
 The mean age of the old age group was 30.43 years.
 The mean lower slope angle was 39.9 degrees, and the mean upper slope angle was 57.43 degrees.
 The mean length of lower slope was 22.75 mm.
-The lower slope angle measurements ranged from 73.9 to 89.3 degrees, the upper slope ranged from 51.2 to 65.3 degrees, and the lengths of lower slopes were 15.02 to 28.18 mm The lower and upper slope angles increased significantly with increasing age, whereas length of lower slope decreased with age, and these results were statistically significant (Table 1, Figs. 3, 4).
+The lower slope angle measurements ranged from 73.9 to 89.3 degrees, the upper slope ranged from 51.2 to 65.3 degrees, and the lengths of lower slopes were 15.02 to 28.18 mm The lower and upper slope angles increased significantly with increasing age, whereas length of lower slope decreased with age, and these results were statistically significant (

 Female

 The mean age of the young female group was 28.53 years.
 The mean angle of the lower slope was 76.90 degrees and ranged from 68.25 to 83.53 degrees.
 The mean angle of the upper slope was 55.91 degrees and ranged from 51.5 to 61.8 degrees.
 The mean length of lower slope was 24.73 mm, and ranged from 19.25 to 28.75 mm.
 The mean age of the middle age group was 48.53 years.
 The mean angle of the lower slope was 79.37 degrees, the mean angle of the upper slope was 57.55 degrees, and the mean length of lower slope was 24.06 mm.
 These measurements ranged from 71.6 to 88.48 degrees, 17.75 to 28.45 degrees, and 17.75 to 28.45 mm, respectively.
 The mean age of the old age group was 71.77 years, and the mean angles of the lower and the upper slopes were 81.72 degrees and 60.86 degrees, respectively.
 The mean length of lower slope was 22.53 mm, the lower slope angle ranged from 74.6 to 88.7 degrees, the upper slope ranged from 52.5 to 68.9 degrees, and the length of lower slope ranged from 18.19 to 27.39 mm.
 The size of the lower slope angle significantly increased with age.
 The angle of the upper slope also increased with age in the male patient groups, but this was not statistically significant between the young and middle age groups.
 However, there was a significant increase in this angle in the old age group compared to the young and middle age groups.
-The length of lower slope tended to decrease with age, but this was only statistically significant in the old age group compared to the young and middle age groups (Table 2, Figs. 3, 4).
+The length of lower slope tended to decrease with age, but this was only statistically significant in the old age group compared to the young and middle age groups (

 DISCUSSION

-Three-dimentional CT studies have been useful in understanding age-related changes in the facial bone and soft tissue [7].
-By comparing CT studies across age groups, Shaw Jr, et al. have demonstrated that the width of facial skeleton and area of orbital aperture increase and glabella and maxillary angles decrease with age [8].
-However, much of these 3D CT based studies have focused on the middle and lower parts of the face [8,9,10,11].
+7].
+By comparing CT studies across age groups, Shaw Jr, et al. have demonstrated that the width of facial skeleton and area of orbital aperture increase and glabella and maxillary angles decrease with age [

 In this study, we have investigated the forehead of 180 Korean patients who had undergone 3D CT studies for various indications but without any identifiable pathology or injury.
 A distinct cephalometric difference was observed between male and female patients.
 Compared to female patients, male patients tended to have a longer forehead, with both lower and upper slope angles being shallower.
 All of this indicates that, generally, masculine foreheads tend to be taller and have a more abrupt retrograde slope - with the converse pattern characterizing the feminine forehead.

-In both genders, aging was associated with increasing lower slope length, which might be due to the age-related volume loss in the frontal sinus [12].
+12].
 In elderly men (>60 years), the upper slope angle was significantly higher when compared to younger male subjects.
-Wrinkles in the forehead are caused by repeated deformation of the skin from facial expressions and by decreased skin tension [7].
-The age-related decrease in length and angle of lower frontal bone might be related to the decreased support of the forehead soft tissues.
+Wrinkles in the forehead are caused by repeated deformation of the skin from facial expressions and by decreased skin tension [

 At the present moment, normative anthropometric criteria do not exist for the forehead.
 Generally, forehead aesthetics is assessed by the ratio of forehead to the whole face, which determines whether a forehead is considered to wide or narrow on frontal view.
 Such assessment is useful for hair removal or transplant but cannot be used to guide frontal bone reconstruction.
 The curvature and prominence of a forehead is evaluated from the lateral view, and should be described by a method that can be obtained and analyzed in a standard manner, as we have attempted in this study.